DylanMeeus/springboot_jwt_blog/_posts/2015-04-15-update-of-the-user-details-section.markdown

 ### Metadata Section

 Then there's the __Metadata__ section which is the part of the user's data that you can modify.

 In the previous user's profile, the _metadata_ was merged with the user's root-level attributes which tended to create confusion.
-To clarify the situation we've decided to keep it separate.
+To make everythig more explicit and easier to find, we've decided to keep it separate.

 ![](https://cdn.auth0.com/blog/new-profile-2.png)

-If you modified user attributes in the past through the dashboard, you will find the modified data under __app\_metadata__ property after this change (since the dashboard was using APIv1).
+If you modified user attributes in the past through the dashboard, you will find the additional attributes under __app\_metadata__ property after this change (since the dashboard was using APIv1).

-If you want to understand more about when to use __app\_metadata__ vs __user_metadata__, [read this](https://auth0.com/docs/apiv2Changes#8).
+> If you want to understand more about when to use __app\_metadata__ vs __user\_metadata__, [read this](https://auth0.com/docs/apiv2Changes#8).

 ### Identity Provider Attributes Section

 Last but not least, there's the __Identity Provider Attributes__ section.
-Here you will find all the information retrieved from the authentication provider (Facebook, Twitter, Google, SAML, your own provider, etc.).
+Here you will find all the information retrieved from the authentication provider (e.g. Facebook, Twitter, Google, SAML, your own provider, etc.).

 ![](https://cdn.auth0.com/blog/new-profile-3.png)